 Pros:

-- Quiet operation at just 35 dB, making it suitable for bedrooms and living areas.
+- Listed quiet operation at approximately 35 dB makes it suitable for bedrooms and living areas.

 - Versatile modes tailored for different environments, including Comfort, Dry, Turbo, and Continuous modes.